Fradenti/intRinsic/cran-comments.md

 ## Version 1.0.0

-* This release is accompanied by a publication on the `Journal of Statistical Software` Please note that the DOI in the CITATION is for a new JSS publication that will be registered `after` the package release on CRAN.
+* This release is accompanied by a publication in the `Journal of Statistical Software`.
+  Please note that the DOI in the CITATION is for a new JSS publication that will be registered `after` the package release on CRAN.
-* Also, we have fixed minor bugs and have updated the documentations adding the most recent references
+* Also, we have fixed minor bugs and have updated the documentation adding the most recent references

 ## R CMD check results